Harvard Business School vs. Stanford GSB

 How You See the World

 Your values, beliefs, identity, and ambitions will help shape your journey and enrich the perspectives of your classmates.
 We provide the opportunity for you to share what matters most to you and your aspirations in your essays.
-We are interested in how your background has shaped your path so far and has guided your dreams for the future.
+We want to know how your background shaped your path and guides your future dreams.
+We seek candidates with diverse perspectives and experiences.
+Stanford’s collaborative process leverages this breadth to deliver varied insights and approaches to real-world problems.
+This diversity – defined broadly – helps you understand others’ experiences, challenge your assumptions, and develop new ways of seeing the world.’

 Harvard Business School vs. Stanford GSB – Commonalities and Contrasts